mozilla/addon-sdk/doc/module-source/sdk/tabs.md

     content script.
 Optional.

 @returns {Worker}
+  The [Worker](modules/sdk/content/worker.html#Worker) object can be used to communicate with the content script.
-  See [Content Scripts guide](dev-guide/guides/content-scripts/index.html) to learn how to use the `Worker` object to communicate with the content script.
+  See [Content Scripts guide](dev-guide/guides/content-scripts/index.html) to learn the details.

 </api>